RimaOdolski/WeatherDashboard/README.md

 # Weather Dashboard

-## You can see this project and test its features by visiting:
+## You can see this project and test its features [here](https://rimaodolski.github.io/WeatherDashboard/)

 # User Story
  AS A traveler